Jonny O'Mara

-Jonny O'Mara (born 2 March 1995) is a British tennis player.
+Jonny O'Mara (born 2 March 1995) is a British tennis coach and former professional tennis player.
 He has a career high ATP doubles ranking of 44 achieved on 20 May 2019.
 He also has a career high ATP singles ranking of World No. 489 achieved on 10 April 2017.
 He is also a North of Scotland Tennis Legend often representing the county in the prestigious County Cup event while serving as a professional player.
 He joins the likes of Andy Murray, Jamie Murray and Jake Leyni as true Legends to play for the North of Scotland in a professional capacity.

 Career

 O'Mara won the Master'U BNP Paribas, the world event of university tennis, with Great-Britain in December 2017.
 He made his ATP main draw debut at the 2017 Aegon International Eastbourne in the doubles draw partnering Scott Clayton.

 He made his Grand Slam debut at the 2017 Wimbledon Championships after receiving a wildcard to the doubles main draw with Clayton.

 In June 2018, O'Mara claimed his maiden ATP Tour title with Luke Bambridge in the men's doubles final at Valley International in Eastbourne.

 At the 2021 Sofia Open he won his third ATP 250 title partnering Ken Skupski.

 With compatriot Liam Broady he won the doubles at the 2023 Surbiton Trophy and reached the final at the 2023 Nottingham Open.

 Partnering with Olivia Nicholls at the 2023 Wimbledon Championships, O'Mara reached the semi-finals in the mixed doubles, losing out to eventual champions Mate Pavić and Lyudmyla Kichenok.